isaqc-official/isaqc-official.github.io/_news/announcement_1.md

 "Insights into Quantum Algorithms & Complexity"

 ***

-Our guest speaker, , introduced the motivation behind quantum computing and the basics of quantum computing.
-He also discussed the quantum algorithms for the problems of factoring and searching.
-The discussion also included the basics of quantum complexity classes.

 We are excited to bring you an online lecture featuring our guest speaker, Anurudh Peduri.

 Event Details: